-- Recover the costs across some or all of the other customers, or - Fund the deficit from the Government budget.
+- Recover the costs across some or all of the other customers, or - Fund the deficit through Government subsidy.

 - the appropriateness of side constraints and the circumstances under which they should be applied; and - how the service providers should take into account the interests of customers.